pabloppp/CarND-Advanced-Lane-Lines/writeup.md

 As I mentioned before, I believe the key in this whole process is the binary threshold.

 I achieved good enough results for the exercice video, but they won't work for the challenge videos.
-There might be a way to fine-tune the tresholding so it works better in different light/weather conditions, but this has it's limitations on how muche we're able to generalize and will eventually fail.
+There might be a way to fine-tune the tresholding so it works better in different light/weather conditions, but this has it's limitations on how much we're able to generalize and will eventually fail.

 Also, this whole image processing is very slow, if we needed to detect the lanes in real-time we would need a faster way.

-I believe that a possible approach for this would be using deep learning for feature extraction, if we had labeled images with the lane highlisted in various light/weather conditions we could train a model to predict where the lane is in a much optimal way that what we can achieve using only computer vision.
+I believe that a possible approach for this would be using deep learning for feature extraction, if we had labeled images in various light/weather conditions we could train a model to predict where the lane is in a much optimal way that what we can achieve using only computer vision.

-#### A note about the smoothing:
+##### A note about the smoothing:
+I did a simple smoothing solution, at first I thought about doing a moving average filter, but I tried this and the results were good enough.
+A posible improvement could be attempting to use the MAF but I don't expect the results to improve significantly.

-I averaged the last 4 frames to smooth the lanes, this works well for this exercice but won't work in real life because of the lag.
+My asolution was averaging the last 4 frames to smooth the lanes, this works well for this exercice but won't work in real life because of the lag it adds.
-For this exercice though I noticed an interesting effect of this: when the can goes through some bumps, the image's vertical shift changes.
-When performing the birds-eye transform we asume the vertical shift is the same, though the lane lines should be parallel but when it changes the lanes won't be parallel anymore so the readings will be off.
+For this exercice though I noticed an interesting effect of this: when the car goes through some bumps, the image's vertical tilt changes.
+When performing the birds-eye transform we asume the vertical tilt is the same, so the lane lines should be parallel, but when it's not the same the lanes won't be parallel anymore so the readings will be off.
-The smoothing accidentally corrects for this, giving an actually more acurate depiction of the road if the shift hadn't changed, but because it has for a few milliseconds it seems like the highlighted lane is not quite right, when it actually is!
+The smoothing accidentally corrects for this vertical tilting, giving actually a more acurate depiction of the road (what we should see if there was no vertical tilting), but because of this it, sometimes, seems like the highlighted lane is not quite fitted, when it actually is!

 Thanks for reading, it took me a lot of effort to finish this in such a short ammount of time so a lot of assumptions might be wrong and a lot of things could be improved, if you find this by accident and have some suggestion pleas create an issue in the repo!